 Working your personal network is another sometimes-overlooked option that is fairly easy to get started with because you have built-in trust.
 There are certain people you'll meet in a personal context that you wouldn't think of as a lead generation machine but can be incredibly valuable.

-When possible, attending these events (in person and online) should be part of your routine, because they're a great way to grow your reach and potentially drum up business.
+When possible, attending these events (in person and online) should be part of your routine because they're a great way to grow your reach and potentially drum up business.

-Below are four basics that I remind people of before they dive into networking (whether in-person or at a virtual networking event):
+Below are four basics I remind people of before they dive into networking (whether in-person or at a virtual networking event):